Suldal: Coat of arms

 The coat of arms was granted on 11 March 1976.
-The arms show three wavy, yellow lines in bend on a red background.
+The official blazon is "Gules, three bendlets wavy Or" (I raudt ein gull bølgjeforma trillingstreng, skråstilt høgre venstre).
+This means the arms have a red field (background) and the charge is a set of the three diagonal wavy lins.
+The charge has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 The lines represent the local river Suldalslågen which runs through the municipality.
+The arms were designed by Magnus Hardeland.
+The municipal flag has the same design as the coat of arms.

 Churches

 The Church of Norway has four parishes (sokn) within the municipality of Suldal.
 It is part of the Ryfylke prosti (deanery) in the Diocese of Stavanger.

 History

 The area that is now Suldal municipality has a long history of trade connections to the nearby valley regions to the north and east.
 The main mountain plateau trade route led east from Suldal municipality over the plateau to the nearby Setesdal valley in Bykle municipality in Agder county.
-Another route led north from Suldal in Rogaland county through the Røldal area in Vestland county, and then east into Vinje municipality in Vestfold og Telemark county.
+Another route led north from Suldal in Rogaland county through the Røldal area in Vestland county, and then east into Vinje municipality in Telemark county.
 There has also been found Viking artefacts and graves in Suldal.